bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 * **top (y)/bottom (y + height)** – Y-coordinate for the top/bottom rectangle edge (can be negative),
 * **left (x)/right (x + width)** – X-coordinate for the left/right rectangle edge.

+When you'll scroll down y and top and bottom will be less than before scroll down.

-top/bottom/left/right needed when ou want to play with direction of the element rectangle, when you want it to start not from upper left corner, but e.g. from bottom right, then these values can be negative and won't be equal to x/y.
+top/bottom/left/right needed when you want to play with direction of the element rectangle, when you want it to start not from upper left corner, but e.g. from bottom right, then these values can be negative and won't be equal to x/y.

 > Internet Explore: no support for x/y \